Memorial House of Mother Teresa: History

-Response
+Within the first three weeks after its opening, the museum was visited by around 12,000 people.
+Inside the museum, part of her relics are preserved, which were transferred to Skopje, with the help of the Catholic Church.
+In 2013, the Memorial House of Mother Teresa was promoted to a cultural heritage object.

+Reception

+Architect Maren Harnack said that the building "does not symbolize Mother Teresa's life and her renunciation of material goods", while architect Erich Raith described the structure as "designed very perfunctorily, with too many stories to tell, but without any essential message to give".
+Raith said that "if it weren’t for the Christian cross, it could be a disco or casino".

-Architecture professor Divna Pencić has called the building “a tactless and tasteless homage to Mother Teresa” and “a depressing example of political meddling”:
+Architecture professor Divna Pencić has called the building "a tactless and tasteless homage to Mother Teresa" and "a depressing example of political meddling":

 It is like someone tastelessly dressed, arrayed in gumboots, lace stockings, a brocade skirt and a Chinese silk shirt, all heavily accented with bling and what appears to be a cosmonaut's helmet. … If it weren't designed to commemorate such an important figure, this building might have gotten away with its inoffensive zaniness.
 But, as it turns out, it is hugely offensive.
 It offends with its skewed selection procedure, with its pretentiousness, with its arrogance, with its tastelessness.
 But, most of all, it offends by totally ignoring any architectural correlation with the life and work of Mother Teresa.
 Will Skopje get another chance?
 After this, it does not deserve one.

+An architect involved in the making of the museum said:

+I admit that some critiques about Skopje 2014 are reasonable.
+But the critiques about the Mother Teresa House are totally ungrounded and not professionally presented.
+The Memorial House is built according to the principle of a cenotaph, that is, a monument which calls for the soul of the deceased to return back home.
+The Pope approved for one bone from Mother Teresa’s finger to be brought in from the Vatican to the House.
+This made it a sanctuary.

+According to the museum, "the most positive reviews of the eclectic style come from foreign architects, tourists, and younger visitors".
+In 2020, architect Miroslav Grčev called for the demolishment of the museum, along with Porta Macedonia.